ninja542/autograde-testing/mth314/documentation_nbgrader.md

 The notebooks are then manually graded and then feedback is generated using the command `nbgrader generate-feedback`

+# nbgrader database

+nbgrader stores assignment data in a database that it uses as a reference to grade students.
+If you make a mistake you should check the database to make sure that it reflects your changes.

+Check the database assignments: `nbgrader db assignment list`

+This will print a list of assignments and the problems in each assignment.

+If you need to update the assignment, remove the assignment using this command

+`nbgrader db assignment remove assignment_name`

+Then run process_notebook.py again, and the database will be updated to be correct.

 # nbgrader config options

 ------------------------------------------------------------------------------